isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/MitelmanReleaseNotes.rst

 *October 15, 2020*

-Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer Quarterly Update Release.
+Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer quarterly update.

 **Updated totals**